Agoric/documentation/main/ertp/api/purse.md

 - `optAmount` `{Amount}` - Optional.
 - Returns: `{Amount}`

+All I came up with that is specific to deposit was this:
+1) you have to have a non-promise before you can call deposit().
+When you call deposit() you'll get a response back (after waiting only for the round trip) telling you whether it succeeded.
+All calls that arrive later will see that the value has been transferred into the purse, and the payments are no longer valid.

 Deposit all the contents of `payment` into this `purse`, returning an `amount` describing the `payment`'s digital assets (i.e. the deposit amount).
 If the optional argument `optAmount` does not equal the balance of `payment`, or if `payment` is an unresolved promise, it throws an error.

+There may be effects on this operation due to use of `promises` and asynchronousity.
+You have to have a non-promise `payment` before calling `deposit()`.
+When you call `deposit()` you get a response back (after waiting only for the round trip) telling you if it succeeded.
+All later arriving calls see the value has been transferred into the `purse`, and the `payment` is are no longer valid.

+If any withdrawals are waiting for `promises` to resolve, a deposit operation may pass them by.
+This is safe, as even if all the assets are withdrawn, the deposit still works on an empty `purse`.

 ```js
 const { issuer: quatloosIssuer, mint: quatloosMint, amountMath: quatloosAmountMath } =